 While the exams are funded for active-duty military and their spouses, DSST tests are not just for those in the military.
 Adult learners, homeschooled students, and military veterans are also eligible to earn college credits through DSST.

-Pass any of the eight DSST exams accepted for credit at KSU and achieve your college and career goals.
-The list of minimum passing scores for credit and corresponding KSU course listing is found in the table below:
+Pass any of the 28 DSST exams accepted for credit at KSU and achieve your college and career goals.
+The list of minimum passing scores for credit and corresponding KSU course listing is found at KSU's Transfer Services Credit By Exam page.

 Setting up your DSST exam is a two step process:

-Step One: Schedule your exam at one of our testing centers by clicking here.
+Step One: Schedule your exam and pay the test administration fee, $30.00 per exam, by clicking here.

 Step Two: After checking in at the testing center of your choice, you will pay for your DSST exam with a debit or credit card after signing into your assigned testing station.